 In King's Oak (1991) Siddons moved beyond Atlanta, taking characters out of the city to a fictional little town in a fictional recreation of the piedmont area along the Savannah River basin.
 In Outer Banks (1991), Colony (1992), Hill Towns (1993), Fault Lines (1995), Up Island (1997), Low Country (1998), and Off Season (2008), Siddons' Southerners spread out further, leaving the region they were born in for lives in the Middle Atlantic and New England states.

 In both Nora, Nora (2000) and Burnt Mountain (2011), Siddons' heroines return to Atlanta to wend their various ways through life in fictionalized suburbs of the city.
 Not far away, in Islands (2004) and Sweetwater Creek (2005) Siddons' characters negotiate the overlapping minefields of love's memory and life's uncertain future in yet another familiar landscape for the author, the coastal lowcountry and the barrier islands of South Carolina -- the setting, as it turned out, for Siddons' final novel, The Girls of August (2014).

-Though many reviewers have compared Siddons's writing and subject matter to those of Margaret Mitchell, Siddons doesn't see her writings as romanticized, but rather realistic.
-"It's like an old marriage or a long marriage," she once said about her relationship with the South and its portrayal in her novels.
+Though many reviewers have compared Siddons's writing and subject matter to those of Margaret Mitchell, Siddons disagreed, and she saw her own Southern storytelling as less romantic, more realistic than Mitchell's blockbuster Gone with the Wind.
+"It's like an old marriage or a long marriage," she once said about her own fictional South, as it is portrayed by her novels.
 "The commitment is absolute, but the romance has long since worn off....
 I want to write about it as it really is."

-The author of 19 novels, Siddons died of lung cancer at her Charleston, SC, home at the age of 83.
+The author of nineteen novels, Siddons died of lung cancer at her Charleston, SC, home at the age of 83.